 Now that the program is installed, IObit Unlocker will add an autorun command to your registry to start Unlocker Assistant when Windows starts.
 This background program persists and detects when you try to delete, copy, rename, or move a file that is in use.
-When it detects one of these actions, it will automatically open a window to help you work with the file.
+It will automatically open a window to help you work with the file when detecting one of these actions.
 An example has been shown below.

-In our example we are trying to delete a file named C: Test Readme.doc.
-When we try to delete files Windows tells us that the file is being used by someone else or the program and it cannot delete it.
+In our example, we are trying to delete a file named C: Test Readme.doc.
+When we try to delete files, Windows tells us that the file is being used by someone else or the program and cannot delete it.
 It also shows we close any programs that might be using the file and try again.
-Well since we tried the steps before, we know this won’t work and hit OK .
+Well, since we tried the steps before, we know this won’t work and hit OK.

-To unlock the file, we navigate to the C: Test folder, where the file we want to delete is located.
-Once we are in that folder, we right click on it and select IObit Unlocker option as shown in the image below.
+We navigate the C: Test folder to unlock the file, where the file we want to delete is located.
+Once we are in that folder, we right-click on it and select the IObit Unlocker option, as shown in the image below.

-When you click on IObit Unlocker option, the program will start and show the locked files you selected.
-When it opens, if you get a prompt asking if you want to allow the program to run, you can allow it to do so.
+When you click on the IObit Unlocker option, the program will start and show the locked files you selected.
+When it opens, if you get a prompt asking if you want to allow the program to run, you can enable it to do so.

-To unlock the file just click the Unlock button.
+To unlock the file, click the Unlock button.
 If not, you should try these steps again, but this time select the Force button before pressing the Unlock button.
-When you select the Force option, IObit Unlocker terminates the process of using the file to unlock it.
-Obviously, make sure you save any documents that this program is currently using before using this feature.
+When you choose the Force option, IObit Unlocker terminates using the file to unlock it.
+Make sure you save any documents that this program is currently using before using this feature.

-If IObit Unlocker is able to unlock the file, it will change its state to unlock as shown in the image below.
+If IObit Unlocker can unlock the file, it will change its state to open, as shown in the image below.

 You can also use IObit Unlocker to perform and Unlock and instantly delete, rename, copy or move.
-To do this, click on the small drop-down arrow next to the Unlock button as shown in the image below.
+To do this, click on the small drop-down arrow next to the Unlock button, shown in the image below.

 Depending on which option you choose, Unlocker will ask where you want to copy or move the file or what filename you want to rename.

-With this information you now know that living with stubborn files is not your only answer.
-Previously, working with a really stubborn file was the province of a more experienced computer user, but no more.
+With this information, you now know that living with stubborn files is not your only answer.
+Previously, working with a determined file was the province of a more experienced computer user, but no more.
 Now with programs like Unlocker, even an ordinary user or a computer starter can take control of their computer and its files.